- Homepage

 Report

-If you would prefer to speak to someone or require assistance in completing this form, you may contact the Office for Accessibility and Gender Equity directly.
+Please use the button below to report an incident involving sexual harassment, sexual assault, dating violence, domestic violence, and/or stalking.
+If you would prefer to speak to someone or require assistance in completing this form, you may contact the Title IX Compliance Office.

 What Happens After I Report?

-After a report is made the university Title IX Coordinator will contact the person who made the report and the person who is reported to have been harmed to follow up with them and provide support.
+After a report is made the University Title IX Coordinator will contact the person who made the report and the person who is reported to have been harmed to follow up with them and provide support.
 The Title IX Coordinator will listen to everything that those individuals have to say.

 Making a report does not require an individual to move forward with an investigation – it does provide our Office with the opportunity to offer support and information so that the individual can make a safe and informed choice on how they might wish to proceed.